Guttermouth: Warped Tour controversy

-In the summer of 2004 Guttermouth embarked on the Vans Warped Tour, playing on the Volcom side stage.
+In the summer of 2004, Guttermouth embarked on the Vans Warped Tour, playing on the Volcom side stage.
 In keeping with their reputation for outrageous and offensive behavior, Adkins would often openly insult other acts from onstage, declaring that bands such as Simple Plan and My Chemical Romance cared more about their fashionable clothing and popularity than about the quality of their music.
 The band members also mocked what they saw as an uninformed political display of many bands on the tour by selling T-shirts and displaying banners that jokingly proclaimed support for President George W. Bush (many of the bands and media booths supported an anti-Republican stance in the months leading up to the 2004 presidential election).
 After several weeks on the tour Guttermouth was "politely" asked to leave, fueling rumors that other performers had petitioned to have them ejected.
 Eventually, however, Adkins issued a statement apologizing to Warped Tour manager Kevin Lyman and admitting that the band had left the tour voluntarily, due in part to his distaste for the political atmosphere surrounding it.

 Recent activity

-In 2005 drummer Ty Smith left Guttermouth and was replaced by Ryan Farrell.
+In 2005, drummer Ty Smith left Guttermouth and was replaced by Ryan Farrell.
 Bass player Kevin Clark departed the following year and founding member Clint Weinrich returned to the group.
 This lineup recorded the band's tenth album Shave the Planet, released in 2006 by Volcom Entertainment.
 The album found the band once again using their brand of humorous punk rock to poke fun at a number of subjects.
 Although Weinrich remains a member of the band, Clark has since rejoined the group and handles most of the touring.
-In June 2008 Farrell announced that Sheldon had left the band to focus on his family, having recently had a fourth child.
+In June 2008, Farrell announced that Sheldon had left the band to focus on his family, having recently had a fourth child.
 The band's official Myspace profile lists Sheldon's replacement as Dave Luckett, with Donald Horne being replaced by Hunter Munich.
-In December 2008 Adkins announced that the band had returned to Hopeless Records, one of their first record labels, in celebration of their 20th Anniversary, and that Guttermouth is working on a new album.
+In December 2008, Adkins announced that the band had returned to Hopeless Records, one of their first record labels, in celebration of their 20th Anniversary, and that Guttermouth is working on a new album.
 A further line-up change occurred in 2009, when Munich was replaced by Brandon Zinkil.

 After a hiatus and further controversy on a 2013 tour, singer Adkins moved to Mexico and reformed the band in 2015.

 Guttermouth with Bird Attack Records and Rude Records released Got it Made, a six-song EP, on July 15, 2016.
 The band followed up with another studio EP titled New Car Smell in 2017, along with a live recording titled The Whole Enchilada.
+In 2017 the band added noted bassist Taylor "Becky" Beckemeyer from Somersworth New Hampshire, son of Dan and Leslie.
 Those two releases were also under the Bird Attack Records and Rude Records labels.